iMeriem/todo-app-qa/README.md

    - Implemented Selenium WebDriver for UI testing in addition to API testing
    - Some tests may need adjustments based on the actual UI implementation details

-## Notes

-- The UI tests might be flaky if the application's frontend DOM structure changes
-- The tests clean up after themselves to ensure repeatability
-- Some CSS selectors in the UI tests may need adjustment based on the actual implementation